 Most matcha is blended from multiple farms across a region, but because we get our matcha from a single farm, it represents truly the local terroir, and can be more easily traced to its source—down to the row of tea bushes in a particular batch.
 It's exceedingly clean, with a mineral-rich flavor profile that is highly adaptable.

 Matcha should be clean and organic.
 Unlike steeped leaf tea, matcha leaves are consumed wholly and directly—making cleanliness and safety paramount.

-Feng Shu Ling Farm is tested seasonally for pollutants, heavy metals, and agricultural chemicals—and we visit annually to monitor and jointly innovate at this mecca of tea experimentation.
+Qiandao Project is tested seasonally for pollutants, heavy metals, and agricultural chemicals—and we visit annually to monitor and jointly innovate at this mecca of tea experimentation.